Gorasara

 Gorasara is a village located in Dildarnagar Kamsar, Uttar Pradesh, India.
+Gorasara village was established by Bhikham Khan, son of Fateh Bahadur Khan, and great-great-grandson of Narhar Khan.

 As of the 2011 Census of India, the main population of the village lived in an area of 87.5 acres of land with 637 households.

+History

+Gorasara is a village located in Dildarnagar Kamsar, Uttar Pradesh, India.
+Gorasara village was established by Bhikham Khan, son of Fateh Bahadur Khan, and great-great-grandson of Narhar Khan.